Vincent-the-gamer/ts-starter/README.md

 _description_

 > [!NOTE]
-> Note: Replace pkg-name, \_description\_ and Vincent-the-gamer globally to use this template.
+> Replace pkg-name, \_description\_ and Vincent-the-gamer globally to use this template.

 ## Scripts